 Simple cutting boards or woven trays lined with napkins are perfect for displaying the ingredients.
 Use a mix of your favorite mugs and jars for things like condiments.
 If you’re offering a lot of options, you may want to use labels so people know which cheese is which.

-For beverages, serve beer or a rich white wine.
-Place glasses on the buffet or set up a separate bar area so everyone can help themselves — that gives them yet another place to mingle.
+For beverages, serve beer or a crisp sparkling wine, which will provide a cleansing, refreshing counterpoint to rich grilled cheese.
+Place glasses on the buffet or set up a separate bar area so everyone can help themselves—that gives them yet another place to mingle.